DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 When you have qualified teacher status, you will be able to apply for paid teaching jobs in all schools in England.

 You may need to apply for a different visa to work in England as a qualified teacher.
-Our [guidance for non-UK nationals wishing to teach in England](#) (Updated URL) explains the skilled worker visa and covers other ways you can update, extend or switch your visa when you finish your training.
+Our [guidance for non-UK nationals wishing to teach in England](#) (https://www.gov.uk/government/publications/teach-in-england-if-you-qualified-outside-the-uk/teach-in-england-if-you-qualified-outside-the-uk#visas-and-immigration) explains the skilled worker visa and covers other ways you can update, extend or switch your visa when you finish your training.

 CTA:
 Learn more about about your first teaching job in England